Chemistry, BS

 Global Experience

-When studying abroad, chemistry students can gain valuable experience in a diverse set of programs, and they acquire heightened skills in communication, critical thinking and leadership which will enable them to stand out competitively in their chosen field.
+When studying abroad, chemistry students can gain valuable experience in a diverse set of programs, and they acquire heightened skills in communication, critical thinking and leadership, which will enable them to stand out competitively in their chosen field.
 Students earn ASU credit for completed courses while staying on track for graduation.

 Program Contact Information